OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-074.md

 ## Psalm 74:13

-> You divided the sea by Your strength;
+> You parted the sea by Your strength;
-> You broke the heads of the sea monsters in the waters.
+> You shattered the heads of the sea creatures in the waters.

 ## Psalm 74:14

 > You crushed the heads of Leviathan;
-> You gave him as food for the creatures of the wilderness.
+> You provided him as food for the creatures of the wilderness.

 ## Psalm 74:15

-> You broke open springs and torrents;
+> You opened springs and torrents;
-> You dried up ever-flowing streams.
+> You dried up perpetual streams.

 ## Psalm 74:16

 > Yours is the day, Yours also is the night;
-> You have prepared the light and the sun.
+> You have set in place the light and the sun.

 ## Psalm 74:17

-> You have established all the boundaries of the earth;
+> You have defined all the boundaries of the earth;
-> You have created summer and winter.
+> You have fashioned summer and winter.

 ---